ramanaptr/ez-recyclerview/README.md

     // if you want use findViewById() you shouldn't cast the EzRecycleView
     // if you want use view binding you should to cast the object like the example below
-    // If you want't casting the object, you can use #EzRecyclerView.bind() rvSample = EzRecyclerView.bind(binding.rvSample)
+    // If you won't casting the object, you can use #EzRecyclerView.bind() rvSample = EzRecyclerView.bind(binding.rvSample)

     // set class data